-Roughly 74 percent of live indicators within the corridor are employed in white-collar occupations such as management or sales, with the remainder of workers located in service, construction, or transportation occupations.
-The average wage in the corridor (\$23.59/heur) is about 10 percent below the city average.
-The current unemployment rate in the corridor (\$46.144) is 20 to 25 percent) is about 2 percent higher than the city average.
-According to the Census, the total labor force in the care dor is 14,130.
+Roughly 74 percent of all employed individuals within the corridor are employed in white-collar occupations such as management or sales, with the remainder of workers located in service, construction, or transportation occupations.
+The average wage in the corridor (\$23.59/hour) is about 10 percent below the city average.
+The current unemployment rate in the corridor (4.6 percent) is about 25 percent higher than the city average.
+According to the Census, the total labor force in the corridor is 14,130.
 Median income along the corridor (\$46,144) is 20 to 25 percent below the citywide median income.